 Should I tell my dentist I have anxiety?

 Absolutely.
 The dentist will know to expect some hesitance from you and know how to handle your reactions.
-We can also offer sedation options for more severe causes of anxiety to make sure you can get the dental care you need.
+We can also offer sedation options for more severe cases of anxiety to make sure you can get the dental care you need.

 Is a fear of the dentist common?